 15. Try a new form of exercise

-Exercise is another area of life where we can become quite comfortable with what we know and eventually stop making progress.
+Exercise is another area of life where we can become comfortable with what we know and eventually stop making progress.

 16. Remain open-minded

-If you’re unsure how you feel about a situation, or you’re worried about what the outcome might be, then the most helpful thing you can do is to approach it with an open mind.
+If you’re unsure how you feel about a situation, or you’re worried about what the outcome might be, the most helpful thing you can do is to approach it with an open mind.

 17. Let go of control